 Frankly, I think that ignoring the underlying demographic correlation is a mistake.
 The right wing will never outflank the Democrats on virtue signalling through anti-Racism poopytalk.
 They will always be on the receiving end of that bludgeon — accept it; own it.
 More to the point, by finding a polite stand-in for race, the right wing is misidentifying the problem, making it impossible to find a solution.
 An appointed administrator, parachuted into heavily Black and Democratic Flint, Michigan, by the Republican governor (after that town’s financial crisis) did little to make things better and, if anything, allowed things to get worse on his watch — particularly with respect to the lead-contaminated drinking water crisis.
 Political affiliation is not a magic wand of administrative competence.

-And by mis-identifying the problem, these talking heads are failing to connect with the middle-class law-abiding voters who know, deep in their bones, that when they head out to the suburbs in search of “good schools” they’re not running away from some politician’s stance on cap-and-trade emissions targets or gay civil unions; they’re running away from Blacks.
+And by mis-identifying the problem, these talking heads are failing to connect with the middle-class law-abiding voters who know, deep in their bones, that when they head out to the suburbs in search of “good schools” they’re not running away from some school administrator’s stance on IB versus AP, or even some politician’s stance on cap-and-trade emissions targets or gay civil unions; they’re running away from Blacks.
 And, even as these liberal urban refugees hypocritically and shame-facedly enact de facto segregation, they don’t particularly want to hear Democrats being berated ceaselessly for incompetence when they know that Democrats are capable of running cities well, and when they are moderately sympathetic to certain other traditionally Democratic positions, such as environmental conservation, acceptance of gays, abortion rights, public support of the arts, and similar.